mptwaktusolat/jakim.geojson/README.md

 ## TODOs:

-- `Lubok Antu` Sarawak not in JAKIM list.
-Need to make an assumption.
-- `Maradong` Sarawak not in JAKIM list.
-Need to make an assumption.
-- `Mukah` Sarawak not in JAKIM list.
-Need to make an assumption.
-- `Tanjung Manis` Sarawak not in JAKIM list.
-Need to make an assumption.
 - `Asajaya` Sarawak not in JAKIM list.
 Need to make an assumption.
 - `Pakan` Sarawak not in JAKIM list.
 Need to make an assumption.
 - `Selangau` Sarawak not in JAKIM list.
 Need to make an assumption.